FabioF98/Python-File-Organizer/README.md

-# Python-File-Organizer
-File Classifier with Image Analysis
+# File Organizer with Image Analysis